-The European Central Bank in a first stage declared that European Banks would be allowed to lower their financial buffers to deal with the coronavirus outbreak while continuing funding the economy.
-The measure aimed to provide banks with significant capital relief allowing banks to let their capital fall short of Pillar 2 guidance, capital conservation buffers and liquidity targets.
+The European Central Bank in a first stage declared that European Banks would be allowed to operate at lower levels of capital and liquidity buffers to deal with the coronavirus outbreak while continuing funding the economy.
+The measure aimed to provide banks with significant capital relief allowing banks to let their capital fall short temporarily of the levels defined by the Pillar 2 guidance, capital conservation buffer and liquidity coverage ratio.

-In a second phase, the ECB implemented a policy allowing banks to use lower quality capital to meet a proportion of their Pillar 2 add-ons.
+In a second phase, the ECB implemented a policy allowing banks to use lower quality capital to meet a proportion of their Pillar 2 Requirements. .
+This measure was initially scheduled to come into effect in January 2021 but was brought forward and will come into effect immediately.